 Salaried positions and other funding opportunities

-Supervisor’s statement about the applicant is not compulsory in this doctoral programme.
+Please note, that supervisor’s statement about the applicant is not needed if you are applying for a salaried position only.
 However, this is mistakenly asked for in the application form.
 Please, submit an empty page.

 Timetable for decision making

-The application link is open between 14-27 September 2018.
-Shortlisted candidates will be interviewed by mid-November.
-The decisions will be announced on the doctoral programme’s webpage by the beginning of December 2018.
+Shortlisted candidates will be interviewed in November 2018 (the exact date will appear on this page).
+The decisions will be announced on the doctoral programme’s web page by beginning of December 2018.